UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 ### Step 2: Upload Secrets

-To store application secrets such as client id and client secrets, we are going to use AWS Secret Manager.
-Run the following command and make sure to change information that are in <>.
+To store application secrets such as client ID and client secret, we are going to use AWS Secret Manager.
+Run the following command and make sure to change the information that is in <>.

 ```bash
 aws secretsmanager create-secret